DakaiGroup/coinbase-waas-integration/waas-inter-server/README.md

 ### Create wallet

-This endpoint should be called when the user don't have a wallet at all along with the SDK where the polling and proccessing happens.
+This endpoint should be called when the user don't have a wallet at all along with the SDK.
 The response contains the operation number, which can be used to poll and wait for the pending MPC Wallet.

 Response